JuanDiegoMontoya/Fwog/docs/rendering.rst

     layout(location = 1) out vec3 o_normal;
     layout(location = 2) out vec3 o_material;

-To bind the render targets and begin a rendering pass, call :cpp:func:`Fwog::BeginRendering`.
+To bind the render targets and begin a rendering pass, call :cpp:func:`Fwog::Render`.

 .. code-block:: cpp

-    Fwog::BeginRendering({
+    Fwog::Render({
         .colorAttachments = colorAttachments,
         .depthAttachment = &depthAttachment,
-    });
+    }
+    [&] {
+        // Bind pipelines, resources, and make draw calls here });

-Then, you can bind pipelines and resources and issue draw calls.
+Then, you can bind pipelines and resources and issue draw calls inside of the callable that is passed.

-When you are done drawing in a pass, call :cpp:func:`Fwog::EndRendering`.

-If you wish to render to the screen, call :cpp:func:`Fwog::BeginSwapchainRendering`.
+If you wish to render to the screen, call :cpp:func:`Fwog::RenderToSwapchain`.

 Compute
 -------